AzulRadio/Embedded-IDE-Lobotomy/Embedded_IDE_Lobotomy_EN.md

 It takes 4 steps to convert this source file into an executable: preprocessing, compiling, assembling, and linking.
 There are many excellent tutorials on this topic.
 I would not redo their work.
 I found this lecture slide from University of North Carolina at Charlotte, [Introduction to Computer Architecture](https://passlab.github.io/ITSC3181/notes/lecture02_CompilationAssemblingLinkingProgramExecution.pdf) very helpful:

-## How to control peripherals on MCU (Registers, Memory map, and Libraries)
+## How to control peripherals on MCU (4 layers of libraries we need to compile)

 There are always many, many library source files in a embedded IDE project folder, but why do we need this many?
 In this chapter we will introduce the hierarchy of library for embedded system.